HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 ```cpp
 char str[] = {'H', 'e', 'l', 'l', 'o'};
 ```
-Non-`char` arrays are also not null-terminated unless you do that manually.
+Non-`char` arrays are not null-terminated unless you do that manually.

 `std::string`s **are** always null-terminated, but unlike `char` arrays, the size they report doesn't include the terminator.